cvlahakis/basemodel/README.md

 ## Constraints
 There are a few constraints baked into the design of the software.
 They are listed here to reduce wasted time.
 * A concrete subclass of BM (an implementation) must define a **_collection** property.
-The **_collection** property is used to associate a subclass with a particular table or collection in the underlying datastore.
+The **_collection** property is used to associate an implementation with a particular table or collection in the underlying datastore.
 * Once a model has been persisted, it is assumed to have a unique identifier relative to **_collection**.
-See [create(cb)][] for more info.
+See `create(cb)` for more info.
-* An implementation has a **_state** property.
-This property is meant to reflect the state of a model.
+* An implementation will have a **_state** attribute.
+This attribute is meant to reflect the state of a model.
 For example, a Ticket model has two states: not-used/used.

 ## Interface
 ### initialize(attributes)